sowcow/blog/content/posts/jesus-of-nazareth.md

 - and later previous tranquility is festively contrasted by different rampant sinners and John the Baptist

 Then I found out that there are three more parts but I liked the idea.

+---

+The second session started with a dialog that got me initially to loose interest so I postproned watching for a week.

+But on the next attempt I was exposed to death because of the continued pandemic.
+And that made part of the dialog more undestandeable from the point of what the director wanted to show there.

+Then the first grown Jesus appearance was a well done challenge for the director too.
+He showed authority without external stuff like what John or Herod project.
+Also interestingly the director left two points where the viewer can see that Jesus almost communicates to John about future events: when John reflects on it and when later disciples talk with Jesus about the event.